 On the other hand, there are some studies that show insomnia may be a marker for the risk of developing anxiety disorders.
 With that being said, chronic insomniacs should be screened for anxiety disorders.
-Most shift workers experience unique challenges that can lead to increased stress.
-Lack of proper planning can lead to an imbalance in their work/family life.
+Most shift workers experience unique challenges that can lead to increased work-related stress.
+Lack of proper planning can lead to an imbalance in their work environment or family life.
 Working rotation shifts and long hours also brings its own set of unique challenges.
 As a result of struggling to adapt to changing work schedules, shift workers don’t typically get enough sleep.

 Sleep experts believe that seven to eight hours of sleep is plenty to feel well-rested.
 Most people don’t get this much sleep, and shift workers typically get even less.
-The National Institute of Health states that people who work at night, have frequency changes in their shift hours or who are inactive, are at a far higher risk of developing insomnia.
+There’s even a deeper layer to sleep problems – mainly making sure your sleep quality is where it needs to be, even if your sleeping length already is.
+The National Institute of Health states that people who work at night, have frequency changes in their shift hours or who are inactive, are at a far higher risk of sleep deprivation or developing insomnia.